darrylhein/proophessor/docs/tutorial/introduction.md

 1   | John Doe | doe@test.com

-Applying CQRS again we end up with a new command `ChangeEmail`, an appropriate command handler and a matching action in the write model owned by the responsible object `User::changeEmail`
+Applying CQRS again, we end up with a new command `ChangeEmail`, an appropriate command handler and a matching action in the write model owned by the responsible object `User::changeEmail`

 ```php